Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-17-Business.md

 ***quantitative:*** *connected with the amount or number of something rather than how good it is* ***Example:*** *quantitative analysis/research*

 ### revive
-> 1. (v.) to become, or to make somebody/something become, conscious or healthy and string again
+> 1. (v.) to become, or to make somebody/something become, conscious or healthy and strong again
 > 2. **revive something** to make something start being used or done again

 **examples:**